kristopherkyle/corpus-analysis-python/Python_Tutorial_4.md

 #this will write sorted_brown to a file named "brown_freq.txt" in your working directory
 freq_writer(sorted_brown,"brown_freq.txt")
 ```
-As you will see as you look at the frequency list, there may be some items that we want to ignore (e.g., quotation marks and other punctuation), but otherwise our scripts worked as intended!
+As you will see as you look at the frequency list, there may be some items that we want to ignore (e.g., commas, periods, and other punctuation), but otherwise our scripts worked as intended!

+## Exercises
+(to be added)